capcom6/android-sms-gateway/README.md

 - 📤 **Send MMS messages via API:** Send multimedia messages (images, audio, video, files) with an optional subject and text body.
 - 📦 **Batch webhook events:** Receive batched webhook deliveries when multiple messages arrive at once, reducing the number of requests.
 - 🛑 **Cancel pending messages:** Cancel queued messages before they are sent.
+- 🔍 **Message filtering:** Filter the messages list by state (pending, sent, delivered, failed, etc.) and type to find messages quickly.
 - ⏳ **Send rate limiting:** Restrict the number of messages sent per period (e.g., per 30 minutes) to avoid operator throttling.
 - 🖼️ **Send and receive MMS with payloads:** Send images, audio, video, and other media as MMS with inline or URL-referenced attachments.
 Received attachments are persisted locally and exposed via the API.
 See [`docs/MMS.md`](docs/MMS.md).